Omphemetse08/Module_5_OMPMAR491_BCL2401_Group1E_Omphemetse_Marole_JSL05/README.md

 # challenges

-- The i faced when i was coding the guardian playlist background was not showing because i didn't add class.
+- The challenges i faced when i was coding the guardian playlist background was not showing because i didn't add class.
 - And the titles didn't show the yellow color because i didn't add a span class.